nus-oss/nus-oss.github.io/pages/isc.md

 ### Phase 2: Experiment

-1. **Do a small _experimental_ enhancement** to the product (e.g., tweak the UI, improve an existing feature, add a new feature) as follows:
+**Step 1.
+Do a small _experimental_ enhancement** to the product (e.g., tweak the UI, improve an existing feature, add a new feature -- if you are targeting the Git-Mastery the project, you can design and implement a new exercise for students) as follows:
    1. Ensure the change is in a ==separate branch==.<br>
       As this enhancement is not meant to be merged, it is optional to update/add tests, to get CI to pass, or to update documentation.
    1. Push the branch to your fork.